 It is unlikely that the Mortgage Loans will prepay or experience Realized Losses at any of the rates specified or times assumed or that Realized Losses will be incurred according to one particular pattern.
-The Cumulative Realized Losses Table below assumes the Mortgage Loans incur a constant rate of defaults each month relative to the then outstanding Unpaid Principal Balance of the Mortgage Loans.
+The Cumulative Realized Losses Table below assumes a constant rate of Mortgage Loans incurring Realized Losses each month relative to the then outstanding Unpaid Principal Balance of the Mortgage Loans.
 The CDR does not purport to be a prediction of the anticipated rate of defaults on the Mortgage Loans.
 The rate and extent of actual defaults experienced on the Mortgage Loans are likely to differ from those assumed and may differ significantly.
 A rate of 1% CDR assumes defaults occur on Mortgage Loans at an annual rate of 1%, which remains in effect through the remaining lives of such Mortgage Loans.
 Further, it is unlikely the Mortgage Loans will default at any specified percentage of CDR.

 The Declining Balances Tables, Cumulative Realized Losses Table and Yield Tables have been prepared on the basis of the Modeling Assumptions described above under "- Assumptions Relating to Declining Balances Tables, Cumulative Realized Losses Table and Yield Tables".
+There may be discrepancies between the characteristics of the actual Mortgage Loans and the characteristics of the representative mortgage loans assumed in preparing the Declining Balances Tables, Cumulative Realized Losses Tables, Cumulative Realized Losses Table and Yield Tables".
 There may be discrepancies between the characteristics of the actual Mortgage Loans and the characteristics of the representative mortgage loans assumed in preparing the Declining Balances Tables, Cumulative Realized Losses Table and Yield Tables.
 Any such discrepancy may have an effect upon the percentages of initial Class Principal Amounts outstanding set forth in the Declining Balances Tables (and the weighted average lives of the Certificates set forth in the Declining Balances Tables).
 In addition, to the extent that the Mortgage Loans have characteristics that differ from those assumed in preparing the following Declining Balances Tables, the Class Principal Amount of a Class of Certificates could be reduced to zero earlier or later than indicated by the applicable Declining Balances Table.